-Tahini offers a kick of flavor to any dish and its health benefits are certainly something to brag about.
-Made into a paste from ground up sesame seeds, tahini is featured in many Middle Eastern dishes as a sauce or dressing to accompany anything from salads to chicken.
+Tahini offers a salty, creamy component to any dish and its health benefits are certainly something to brag about.
+Made into a paste from grounded sesame seeds, tahini is featured in many dishes as a sauce or dressing.

 It’s best to refrigerate tahini once opened.
 It can go rancid on the shelf but will last a very long time in the fridge.
-Just make sure to let it warm up on the counter and stir it thoroughly before using.
-Tahini settles very fast so stirring is necessary to ensure the right consistency in recipes.
+Before using, try letting it warm up on the counter for ease of stirring, which will ensure the right consistency for recipes.

 There are numerous ways to incorporate tahini into the diet, and each recipe is tastier than the next!
 Add a tablespoon of tahini to roughly a cup of chickpea or white bean puree to make hummus.